d4rkl04f/VisionWorkshop/1.getting.started/readme.md

       console.log( error );
     } );

-Once we had the stream from the camera, we assigned it as the source of the video element, and then started playing.
+Once we have the stream from the camera, we assigned it as the source of the video element, and then started playing.
 Immediately following those steps we are going to add a call to a function.
 The responsibility of that function will be to take the current contents of the video element, and draw it onto the canvas element.

     detect() {
       this.context.drawImage( this.video, 0, 0, this.canvas.width, this.canvas.height );